South Park: Development

 Parker and Stone met in film class at the University of Colorado in 1992 and discovered a shared love of Monty Python, which they often cite as one of their primary inspirations.
 They created an animated short entitled The Spirit of Christmas.
 The film was created by animating construction paper cutouts with stop motion, and features prototypes of the main characters of South Park, including a character resembling Cartman but named "Kenny", an unnamed character resembling what is today Kenny, and two near-identical unnamed characters who resemble Stan and Kyle.
 Fox Broadcasting Company executive and mutual friend Brian Graden commissioned Parker and Stone to create a second short film as a video Christmas card.
 Created in 1995, the second The Spirit of Christmas short resembled the style of the later series more closely.
 To differentiate between the two homonymous shorts, the first short is often referred to as Jesus vs. Frosty, and the second short as Jesus vs. Santa.
 Graden sent copies of the video to several of his friends, and from there it was copied and distributed, including on the internet, where it became one of the first viral videos.

-As Jesus vs. Santa became more popular, Parker and Stone began talks of developing the short into a television series about four children residing in the fictional Colorado town of South Park.
+As Jesus vs. Santa became more popular, Parker and Stone began talks of developing the short into a television series about four children residing in a fictional Colorado town in the real-life South Park basin.
 Fox eagerly agreed to meet with the duo about the show's premise, having prided itself on edgier products such as Cops, The Simpsons, and The X-Files.
 However, during the meeting at the Fox office in Century City, disagreements between the two creators and the network began to arise, mainly over the latter's refusal to air a show that included a supporting talking stool character named Mr. Hankey.
 Some executives at 20th Century Fox Television (which was to produce the series) agreed with its then-sister network's stance on Mr. Hankey and repeatedly requested Parker and Stone to remove the character in order for the show to proceed.
 Refusing to meet their demands, the duo cut ties with Fox and its sister companies all together and began shopping the series somewhere else.

 The two then entered negotiations with both MTV and Comedy Central.
 Parker preferred the show be produced by Comedy Central, fearing that MTV would turn it into a kids show.
 When Comedy Central executive Doug Herzog watched the short, he commissioned for it to be developed into a series.
 Parker and Stone assembled a small staff and spent three months creating the pilot episode "Cartman Gets an Anal Probe".
 South Park was in danger of being canceled before it even aired when the show fared poorly with test audiences, particularly with women.
 However, the shorts were still gaining more popularity over the Internet, and Comedy Central ordered a run of six episodes.
 South Park debuted with "Cartman Gets an Anal Probe" on August 13, 1997.